CQCL/pytket-docs/manual/manual_circuit.rst

     circuit_to_symbolic_unitary(circ)

-The unitaries are calculated using the unitary representation of each `OpType <https://tket.quantinuum.com/api-docs/optype.html>`_ , and according to the default `ILO BasisOrder convention used in backends <manual_backend.html#interpreting-results>`_.
+The unitaries are calculated using the unitary representation of each `OpType <https://tket.quantinuum.com/api-docs/optype.html>`_ , and according to the default ILO BasisOrder convention used in backends `ILO BasisOrder convention used in backends <https://tket.quantinuum.com/user-manual/manual_backend.html#interpreting-results>`_.
 The outputs are sympy `ImmutableMatrix <https://docs.sympy.org/latest/modules/matrices/immutablematrices.html>`_ objects, and use the same symbols as in the circuit, so can be further substituted and manipulated.
 The conversion functions use the `sympy Quantum Mechanics module <https://docs.sympy.org/latest/modules/physics/quantum/index.html>`_, see also the :py:func:`circuit_to_symbolic_gates` and :py:func:`circuit_apply_symbolic_qubit` functions to see how to work with those objects directly.